anvk/Pine/README.md

 #### processRequest(params)

-> Callback which will be called for every route which got executed.
+> Callback for every route which got executed.
 Params consist of the following objects:

 **args** - object which contains resolved variables from route's argMap **res** - Express response object.
 NOTE: you need to call `res.send(data)` within your `processRequest()` callback to send JSON back to the user.
 **req** - Express request object.
 **route** - Route object which got executed.
+NOTE: all extra properties will be in this object

 ### Widget default options